Tuning Monte Carlo Generators: The Perugia Tunes: Introduction

 \section{Introduction}

-Perturbative calculations of collider observables rely on two important prerequisites: factorisation and infrared (IR) safety.
+Perturbative calculations of collider observables (see e.g.~\cite{Skands:2012ts} for an introduction) rely on two important prerequisites: factorization and infrared (IR) safety.
 These are the tools that permit us to relate theoretical calculations to detector-level measured quantities, up to corrections of known dimensionality, which can then be suppressed (or enhanced) by appropriate choices of the dimensionful scales appearing in the observable and process under study.
-However, in the context of the underlying event (UE), say, we are faced with the fact that we do not (yet) have formal factorisation theorems for this component --- in fact the most naive attempts at factorisation can easily be shown to fail \cite{Snigirev:2003cq,Korotkikh:2004bz}.
-At the same time, not all collider measurements can be made insensitive to the UE at a level comparable to the achievable experimental precision, and hence the extraction of parameters from such measurements acquires an implicit dependence on our modeling of the UE.
-Further, when considering observables such as track multiplicities, hadronisation corrections, or even short-distance quantities if the precision required is very high, we are confronted with observables which may be experimentally well measured, but which are explicitly sensitive to infrared physics.
+However, in the context of the underlying event (UE), say, we are faced with the fact that we do not (yet) have formal factorization theorems for this component --- in fact the most naive attempts at factorization can easily be shown to fail \cite{Snigirev:2003cq,Korotkikh:2004bz}.
+At the same time, not all collider measurements can be made insensitive to the UE at a level comparable to the achievable experimental precision, and hence the extraction of parameters from such measurements acquires an implicit dependence on our modelling of the UE.
+Further, when considering observables such as track multiplicities, hadronization corrections, or even short-distance quantities if the precision required is very high, we are confronted with observables which may be experimentally well measured, but which are explicitly sensitive to infrared physics.